 Taking a passive approach to any aspect of life will usually yield unexpected and undesirable results.
 Goal setting is an empowering process that helps seniors gain confidence and authority in spite of dramatic physical changes.
 As people age, they often contend with the fear of being unable to care for themselves, fear of becoming burdensome to their loved ones, and fear losing ground in terms of overall cognitive functioning and memory.
-As a leading provider of elder care in Albuquerque, we strongly believe goal setting and finding purpose in late-life makes it possible for aging adults to enjoy this new stage of life while strategically preparing for the challenges that will likely be thrown their way.
+As a leading provider of home care, Albuquerque Home Care Assistance strongly believe goal setting and finding purpose in late-life makes it possible for aging adults to enjoy this new stage of life while strategically preparing for the challenges that will likely be thrown their way.

 Growth is Important at Every Age